-On March 7, 2025, the city of Bahía Blanca in Argentina experienced an unprecedented downpour exceeding 400 millimeters (15.7 inches) within a few hours, amounting to one-third of the city's typical annual rainfall.
-At least 16 fatalities were confirmed, with more than 1,000 residents forced to evacuate their homes.
+On March 7, 2025, the city of Bahía Blanca in Argentina had experienced an unprecedented downpour that exceeded 400 millimeters (15.7 inches) within a few hours, amounting to one-third of the city's typical annual rainfall.
+At least 16 fatalities had been confirmed, with more than 1,000 residents forced to evacuate their homes.

 The flooding caused extensive damage, including the destruction of bridges and the collapse of roads, which significantly hindered access.
 Additionally, large portions of the city were left without electricity.